MapTrip-Navigation/MTI-IonicDemo/README.md

 # Using MTI with Ionic

-This project is meant to show how to intergrate [MTI](http://www.maptrip.de/docs/mti/) with your *Ionic cordova* application.
+This project is meant to show how to integrate [MTI](http://www.maptrip.de/docs/mti/) with your *Ionic cordova* application.

 This includes an example mti-plugin, which is necessary to call native java-code from your application, the ionic-wrapper to wrap the native-calls as Promises or Observables, and the Ionic-Project itself.

-The available functionality is limited to sending a WGS84-Coordinate to *MapTrip*, caluclating and starting the navigation, and switching to *MapTrip* when the navigation has been started.
+The available functionality is limited to sending a WGS84-Coordinate to *MapTrip*, calculating and starting the navigation, and switching to *MapTrip* when the navigation has been started.
 With these examples you will learn how to send the MTI-requests to the native side of the app, and how to receive the necessary callbacks from MTI and handle them in your ionic-app.

+***
-## Perperations
+## Preparations

 First of all you need the *MapTrip* application installed and running on your Phone.

 To build this app, you'll need to have npm installed.
-With npm, install ionic and cordova globaly:
+With npm, install ionic and cordova globally:
 ```
 npm install -g ionic
 npm install -g cordova